nastarankhds/Extended-Kalman-Filter/README.md

 Nonlinearity of the system could be caused of lateral forces model and considering non linear differential equation for the model.

+for simplicuty, here the tire model is considered as linear and just the model itself is considerd as nonlinear model.